alisaraa/alisaraa.github.io/_posts/2019-09-01-normal-forms.md

 It is a contradiction that I firmly hold the following two beliefs: normal forms are one of the most important concepts of data warehousing and that normal forms are interview questions unrelated to our “real” job.
 I have to reconcile these two beliefs.

 ## What can I add to the conversation about normal forms?
 I have to sort out my contradictory feelings on normal forms.
-To do this, I’m going to walk through the normal forms, not for a five year old (Rhys is six now, by the way), but for normal people; for people who talk to stakeholders every day; for people who don’t have infinite time to consider the impact of database design; for people who read the blog posts on this site.
+To do this, I’m going to walk through the normal forms, not for a five year old (Rhys is six now, by the way, he didn't get a gift from you), but for normal people; for people who talk to stakeholders every day; for people who don’t have infinite time to consider the impact of database design; for people who read the blog posts on this site.
 So, in short, very, very few people.

 My fear in writing a post on formal forms is that I will simply rewrite the Wikipedia page in a lower grade level.
 I don’t want to do that.
 I know you can read Wikipedia.
 But can I write a post for Mitch who wants to know the theory but only as he can apply it to his job?